 The implications of his conclusion are strange indeed.
 For example, imagine a rocket flying past a space station in orbit (Figure 5.5).
 It seems impossible that people on the rocket and on the space station both see light moving at the same speed, but they do!
 If they didn’t, our physics wouldn’t work on Mars.

-One could ask who is really moving, the rocket or the space station, but in relativity it doesn’t matter.
+One could ask who is really moving, the rocket or the space station, but it doesn’t matter.
 If the rocket moves, its space and time contract and dilate, and if the space station moves, the same applies.
-Regardless of how the rocket and station move relative to each other, distance and time change just enough to keep the speed of light the same for both.
+Regardless of how the rocket and station move relative to each other, distance and time change to keep the speed of light the same for both.

 This defies common sense but experiments have verified that time and space really do change as matter moves faster or slower.
 It seems weird, but as Einstein said, this is why our universe isn’t weird.
-Reality remains invariant because the speed of light is the same everywhere.
+The speed of light is invariant because time and space change to make it so.

 Note 1.
 Einstein preferred the term invariance for his theory but relativity stuck.